Empirical Bayes for Data Integration: Theory for variable selection consistency

 Assumption A2 requires $\kappa_b$ to be large enough, that is that the prior penalizes sufficiently complex models.
 A3 is a betamin condition on the smallest non-zero parameter $\theta_{\min,b}^*$ in block $b$.
 The quantity $\rho(\bX)$ is non-negative and relates to how distinguishable non-overfitted models $\bgamma$ are from $\bgamma^*$.
-More specifically, $\tfrac{1}{n} \bX_{\bgamma^* \setminus \bgamma}^T \left(I- P_{\bgamma} \right) \bX_{\bgamma^* \setminus \bgamma}$ is the sample covariance of the residuals when regressing $\bX_{\bgamma^* \setminus \bgamma}$ on $\bX_{\bgamma}$, and $\rho(\bX)=1$ in a simplest orthonormal case where $\bX^T\bX=n I$.
+More specifically, $\tfrac{1}{n} \bX_{\bgamma^* \setminus \bgamma}^T \left(I- P_{\bgamma} \right) \bX_{\bgamma^* \setminus \bgamma}$ is the sample covariance of the residuals when regressing $\bX_{\bgamma^* \setminus \bgamma}$ on $\bX_{\bgamma}$, and $\rho(\bX)=1$ in a simpler orthonormal case where $\bX^T\bX=n I$.
 Assumptions A2-A3 are fairly minimal.
 For orthonormal designs A2-A3 are similar to Assumptions A4-A5 in \cite{rognon:2025}, which the authors showed to be near-necessary.
-Also, when applied to the $B=1$ blocks setting, these conditions are very similar (and in some settings, slightly weaker) than those required by $L_0$ criteria that know the true model size analyzed in \cite{wainwright:2009information}.
-Further, \cite{rognon:2025} (Sections 4.3 and S7) showed that A2-A3 match necessary conditions for consistent model recovery in a wide range of regimes, and that A2-A3 are milder than those required when one uses standard $L_0$ criteria or a Beta-Binomial model prior.
+Also, when applied to the $B=1$ blocks setting, these conditions are very similar (and in some settings, slightly weaker) than those required by $L_0$ criteria that know the true model size analysed in \cite{wainwright:2009information}.
+Further, \cite{rognon:2025} (Sections 4.3 and S7) showed that A2-A3 nearly match necessary conditions for consistent model recovery in a wide range of regimes, and that A2-A3 are milder than those required when one uses standard $L_0$ criteria or a Beta-Binomial model prior, that is the $B=1$ case penalizing all blocks equally.
+In particular, the dependence of A3 on $\rho(\bX)$ (which measures covariate collinearity) becomes slightly milder for $B>1$.